mfumagalli/Copenhagen/Files/day2a.md

 So the first value (after the chromosome and position columns) is the likelihood of having 0 copies of the derived allele, the second indicates the probability of having 1 copy and so on.
 Note that these values are in log format and scaled so that the maximum is 0.

+**QUESTION**
 Can you spot any site which is likely to be variable?
 What does this mean?
-It means that you should look for sites where the highest likelihood does not correspond to allele frequencies of 0 or 1.
+It means that you should look for sites where the highest likelihood does not correspond to allele frequencies of 0 or 100%.

 The next step would be to use these likelihoods and estimate the overall SFS.
 This is achieved by the program `realSFS`.